-There are a few factors that could cause your IP prefix to be blocked somewhere in the Internet.
-The most common one is BGP route flap dampening: If an IP prefix flaps (disappears and reappears) too often in a short period of time -- for example, you clear your BGP sessions or change your BGP configuration -- the prefix gets blocked for an extended period of time (by default, up to an hour).
+A few factors could cause your IP prefix to be blocked somewhere in the internet.
+The most common one is BGP route flap dampening: If an IP prefix flaps, or disappears and reappears, too often in a short period of time -- for example, if you clear your BGP sessions or change your BGP configuration -- the prefix gets blocked for an extended period of time (by default, up to an hour).
 If your IP prefix is dampened, there's nothing you can do except wait it out.
-You could also have an invalid (or missing) entry in IP routing registries, or there may be inbound filters at one of the upstream ISPs.
-In all these cases, it's best if your upstream ISP can help you resolve the problem (which is, at this point, beyond the scope of technical BGP troubleshooting).
+You could also have an invalid, or missing, entry in IP routing registries, or there may be inbound filters at one of the upstream ISPs.
+In all of these cases, it's best if your upstream ISP can help you resolve the problem -- which is, at this point, beyond the scope of technical BGP troubleshooting.

 - How to troubleshoot IP route origination and propagation.

-Now let's we focus on a more advanced scenario: transit Internet service provider (ISP) networks (see the next diagram).
+Now, let's focus on a more advanced scenario: transit ISP networks (see diagram below).

-- Is the prefix propagated across our network?
+- Propagating the IP prefix across our network; and

-- Is the prefix sent to external BGP neighbors at the other edge of the network?
+- Sending the IP prefix to external BGP neighbors at the other edge of the network.

 - The neighbor is not sending the prefix.